juxt/yada/dev/resources/examples/pre/DynamicBody.md

-In the first example, we showed how the `body` entry could be declared as a constant value.
+In the first example, we showed how the __:body__ entry could be declared as a constant value.
 This is fine for static content but often the body's content depends in some way on the request.